croaky/blog/articles/react-typescript-in-vim.md

-# Configure Vim for React and TypeScript
+# React and TypeScript in Vim

 This article describes a macOS setup and Vim 8 configuration for React and TypeScript with syntax highlighting,